HuddleHouse/progblog.io/source/_posts/2017-03-23-How-to-Using-Angular-2-and-Cloud-Functions-for-Firebase-to-Build-a-Contact-Form-PT-1.md

 ```
 </div>

-The important part is the validate function which tests a value against the regex and returns null if it is valid, or that atrocious JSON if invalid.
+The important part is the validate function which tests a value against the regex and returns null if it is valid, or that overly complex JSON if invalid.

 It is not a coincidence that we changed to the shared model directory before generating our new directive.
 The Angular cli is smart enough to recognize this and automagically import the directive into the shared module and not the app module.
 Unfortunately however it does not know that we are building a shared module, so we must export or directive from our module manually.
 Your shared module should now reflect this:
 <button class="right copy btn" data-clipboard-target="#imp-dir"><i class="fa fa-clipboard"></i></button><div id='imp-dir'>